doxylabs/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)

 ...and compare the fday mean and median to the unfilled (mday) data.
+We clearly see the "filling" of so many zeroes brings down the descriptive qualities of the data.

 ```r